Dummiesman/angel-file-formats/Midtown Madness 2/Pedestrian_animations.md

+## NEEDS REWRITE.
+This format is specification is incorrect, and is also based on the beta version of the game.

 Each animation sequence, associated with a state, is made up by a number of key frames.
 Each key frame has several parameters that should be applied to each bone in the skeleton.
 By moving the skeleton, the entire